 This study developed the best fit regression model for the estimation of AGB & CS of Pinus roxburghii dominated shreenagar hill forest of Tansen Municipality, Nepal with the help of Sentinel-2 imagery.
 After comparing field observed AGB (t.ha-1) with 11 different vegetation indices along five different regression model, the quadratic regression model developed using NDVI & IPVI were selected and shortlisted as their R², AIC & BIC values were best among other models.
 While comparing the field observed plot level values of AGB and the predicted values of AGB from these two models, NDVI with best fit values of R² (0.92) and RMSE(13.36 t.ha-1) was found validated for estimation of AGB & CS.
-The average value of AGB & CS (including no vegetation area) for total study area were found 192.40 & 90.43 t.ha-1 respectively.
+The average value of AGB & CS (including no vegetation area) for total study area was found 192.40 & 90.43 t.ha-1 respectively.
 Overall, the results from this study demonstrate the usefulness, potential, and strength of using Sentinel-2 VIs in conjunction with field data to predict biomass.
 Sentinel-2 is a good choice for scientists and environmentalists looking for free, open-access, and inexpensive satellite sensor data for accurate and dependable AGB and CS monitoring using non-destructive sampling techniques.
 This research helps to provide data on sequestrated carbon & its linkage to climate change mitigation, sustainable forest management, land use planning and biodiversity conservation.
 This approach is quite straightforward and can be applied to other hilly regions with comparable biophysical patterns.

 The findings of this study indicate that spectral texture indices should be used to assess future work, including the application of this data to other physiographical vegetation zones in various contexts.
 We also recommend using a very large number of sample size when using this methodology to see if it lowers the estimation error.